-From egg hunts to bunny trains, it’s hoppin’!
+From egg hunts to bunny trains, it’s hoppin’ this Easter!

 Hop aboard the Easter Bunny Train at the Strasburg Rail Road.
 Welcome spring with a ride through beautiful farmland with Peter Cottontail as your conductor.
 Peter will delight boys and girls with an Easter surprise as he greets them on board this special train.
 Tickets must be purchased in advance.

-There are so many different activities at the Barnyard Kingdom to celebrate Easter.
-From riding through Bunny Village to see the Easter Bunny’s home, to egg hunts, or even breakfast with the Easter Bunny himself, little ones will be bouncing with joy throughout the day.
+Have breakfast with the Easter Bunny himself at the Barnyard Kingdom.
+The little ones will be bouncing with joy throughout the day.
 Be sure to visit the baby bunnies, chicks, and other animals while you are there.

-If your family isn't keen on eating with the Bunny, there are plenty of restaurants around the county to visit for brunch.
-Review our list of the Best Weekend Brunch spots and be sure to look for special schedules, menus and deals on each restaurant’s website.
+If your family isn't keen on eating with the Bunny, there are plenty of restaurants around the county to visit for brunch and dinner.
+Review our list of the Best Weekend Brunch spots and Kid Friendly Restaurants, and be sure to look for special schedules, menus, and deals on each restaurant’s website.

 The famous symbols of the egg and the rabbit during Easter trace back to Germany and the Pennsylvania Dutch are responsible for bringing these traditions to America.